 To resize using the Scale tool , drag to resize the frame.
 (See Scale type.)

-If you need to type text in a master text frame on a document page, hold down Ctrl+Shift (Windows) or Command+Shift (Mac OS) as you click the text frame on the document page.
+If you need to type text in a primary text frame on a document page, hold down Ctrl+Shift (Windows) or Command+Shift (Mac OS) as you click the text frame on the document page.
 Then click in the frame using the Type tool and begin typing.

 You can use Smart Text Reflow to add or remove pages automatically as you type and edit text.
-By default, when you type text at the end of a threaded text frame based on a master page, a new page is added, allowing you to continue typing in the new text frame.
+By default, when you type text at the end of a threaded text frame based on a parent page, a new page is added, allowing you to continue typing in the new text frame.
 You can edit Smart Text Reflow settings.

 If you change the page margins, text frames adjust to the new margins only if the Enable Layout Adjustment option is selected.